lunde77/Thesis/3. Simulations/Readme.txt

 overview of files/folders:

-Stochastic results: where all results are stored
+Stochastic results: where all results are stored -> not included in push, as files are to large

 Plots: where plots are stored and where plot scripts are placed